Difference Between Thunder and Lightning

 Main Differences Between Thunder and Lightning

-1. Lightning is the sudden flash of electricity and light that we witness across the sky during a thunderstorm whereas Thunder is the loud noise and rumbling disturbances in the sky during the harsh weather condition.
+1. Lightning is the sudden flash of electricity and light we witness across the sky during a thunderstorm.
+In contrast, Thunder is the loud noise and rumbling disturbances during harsh weather conditions.

-2. Lightning is the form of electric energy that we see in the form of light whereas thunder is the form of sound energy that we witness in the form of loud noises.
+2. Lightning is the form of electric energy we see in the light, whereas thunder is the form of sound energy we witness in loud noises.

-3. Thunder can result in heavy rains and strong winds later but lighting causes much more destruction and damage.
+3. Thunder can result in heavy rains and strong winds later, but lighting causes more destruction and damage.

 4. Usually, we see lightning before the sound of thunder because light travels at a faster speed as compared to sound.
 The average speed of lightning is 140,000 miles per hour.

-5. The temperature of the light produced during lightning is severely high which has the potential of causing damage on a large scale whereas the sound proud by the thunder is not destructive most of the time.
+5. The temperature of the light produced during lightning is severely high, which has the potential to cause damage on a large scale, whereas the sound proud by thunder is not destructive most of the time.

 Difference Between Thunder and Lightning